| | | | |

 Some people are blessed with hair that thrives in humidity – others are not.
 If you’re part of the later, you might find your hair frizzy and unmanageable in Roatan.

-If you don’t want to look like Monica in Barbados (Friends, anyone?) then I highly recommend adding the WOW Anti-Frizz spray to your Roatan packing list.
+If you don’t want to look like Monica in Barbados (Friends, anyone?) then I highly recommend adding the Color WOW Anti-Frizz spray to your Roatan packing list.
 It became the top anti-frizz spray on the market by creating a protective barrier to prevent your hair from absorbing excess moisture.
 Keep in mind that the WOW spray is activated by heat, so if you tend to let your hair air dry in the tropics, you might be better off with the Living Proof Instant De-Frizzer Dry Conditioning Spray.

 9. Multi-Colored Claw Clips

-If you’re planning a trip to Roatan Honduras soon, be sure to add plenty of multi-colored claw clips to your Roatan packing list.
+If you’re planning a trip to Roatan, Honduras soon, be sure to add plenty of multi-colored claw clips to your Roatan packing list.

 Claw clips are not only the perfect accessory to any beach outfit, but they also serve a practical purpose when vacationing in Roatan.
 With heat and humidity of the Caribbean, it’s essential to have a quick and easy way to keep your hair off your neck and face.
 Claw clips are compact, lightweight, affordable and can be used to create various chill-girl hairstyles that are perfect for a beach vacay.